 Aside from the electric motor, the float-switch and check valves at inlet and outlet are the only other moving parts in the entire apparatus.
-No complicated air valve level-for pumping crude sewage from low-lying districts-for handling effluent, sludge, or heavy liquids, the Jennings Sewage Ejector provides a reliable and efficient unit at low operating cost.
+No complicated air valve without contact in its casing.
+There is drainage from basements below sewer level-for pumping crude sewage from low-lying districts-for handling effluent, sludge, or heavy liquids, the Jennings